Florida to Colorado Road Trip Itinerary (8 Days with Stops & Hotels)

 Great Places to Eat In Chattanooga

 Stir – is within the Chattanooga Choo Choo Complex so easy to find.
-The menu is varied, but seafood and oysters are the focus.
+We found the menu is varied, but seafood and oysters are the focus.
 They offer an innovative cocktail list too!

 Champy’s – if chicken is your dinner dream, this is your spot.
 They are a chain but for 40+ years, they have served happy diners.
 With 3 Champy’s locations in Chattanooga, pick your closest, or they can deliver to you!

-The location is historically important because of the role it played in the US Civil War.
-Today the battlefield is preserved within Point National Military Park.
+Lookout Mountain is a heritage site because of the role it played in the US Civil War and today the historic battlefield is preserved within Point National Military Park.

-There is a good sized Lookout Mountain Car Park at the base of the railway, and the ticket office is here too, at the entrance to the train itself.
-Coffee and ice cream shops are also nearby!
+There is a good sized Lookout Mountain Car Park at the base of the railway.
+The ticket office is right at the entrance to the train, so it’s easy to find.

 Woman stands in front of a railway car at Lookout Mountain, and a view of the rail tracks at elevation.